hkbakke/terraform-vsphere-customizer/README.md

 # Requirements
 * systemd
 * open-vm-tools
-* python 3.5 or newer
+* python 3.5 or newer (automatically pulled in by open-vm-tools on Debian)

 # Tested OS
 * Debian Stretch